Yawolf/yocingo/README.md

 ## How it Works?
-Well this is a complete implementation of the Telegram Bot API in Elixir, and it is really easy to use the fuctions.
+Well this is a complete implementation of the Telegram Bot API in Elixir, and it is really easy to use the functions.

 ### get_me
 A simple method for testing your bot's auth token.